hypirion/fairbrook/doc/TUTORIAL.md

 collision occurs and the path is contained within the rule map, the function associated with the path will be invoked with the values clashing.
 Unlike `key-merge`, `path-merge` recursively merges values if the path is a subpath, and continues.
-Having to merge paths neither being subpaths nor paths will lead to an undefined result (most likely ending in an exception).
-For our case, that is currently not a problem, so let's go with it:
+If it has to merge paths neither being subpaths nor paths will pick the left value and continue on.

+The code below with `path-merge` is more or less the same as the one with `key-merge`, but with square brackets wrapped around and the new case added:

 ```clj
 (ns luncher.database-stuff